uber-archive/rave/README.md

 ## RAVE (Runtime Annotation Validation Engine) [![Build Status](https://travis-ci.org/uber-common/rave.svg?branch=master)](https://travis-ci.org/uber-common/rave)

-RAVE is shield that prevents invalid data from crashing or causing hard to spot bugs in your Android apps.
+RAVE is a shield that prevents invalid data from crashing or causing hard to spot bugs in your Android apps.
 RAVE uses java annotation processing to leverage the annotations ([Nullness](https://developer.android.com/studio/write/annotations.html#adding-nullness), [Value Constraint](https://developer.android.com/studio/write/annotations.html#value-constraint), [Typedef](https://developer.android.com/studio/write/annotations.html#enum-annotations)) already present in your model classes to increase safety at runtime.
 Specifically, it ensures models adhere to the set of expectations that are described by their annotations.

 ## Motivation